 The best part about changing health is eating habits.
 I am not a doctor but I’ve done a lot of research on nutrition, healthy food and the food industry.
 I fell into sweets and fast foods, when I was studying and working.
 Burgers, chicken rolls and Pizza were my favorite food.
 I still remember consuming a lot of unhealthy food with friends in college cafe after long lectures and had no concept of calorie counts or portion control.
 But now I no longer consider this my favorite food and what I am most proud of is taking control of my health and eating habits.

 I started my healthy life style by joining fitness center and sudden reduction in weight

 encouraged me to control over my diet also.
-I omitted processed foods and I started to regain energy.
+I omitted processed foods, dairy products (Perils of DAIRY) and I started to regain energy.

 I spent the first six months with no cold drinks, fried food, breads, sugar and traditional spicy food and stopped buying ice cream and chips.
 Keeping in mind that adopting this healthier habit might protect me from serious health problems like obesity and diabetes.
 My all focus was on healthy food and regular physical activity.